Jon-Webb-79/cendf/docs/doxygen/sphinx_docs/XSec.rst

 The following functions can be used to access data within the ``xsec_t`` data structure.

+.. _xsec-size-func:

 .. c:function:: size_t xsec_size(const xsec_t* cross_section)

     Returns the number of elements in the structure.
-The generic ``size`` macro can also be used in place of this function.
+The generic :ref:`size <size-macro>` macro can also be used in place of this function.

     :param cross_section: Target structure